sequelize/sequelize-typescript/README.md

 comes to circular-dependencies (which is in general solved by node for you) `Model` can be `undefined` when it get passed to @ForeignKey.
 When using a function, which returns the actual model, we prevent this issue.

+## Limitations
+**One connection per model**.
+You cannot add one and the same model to multiple Sequelize instances with differently configured connections.
+So that one model will only work for one connection.